Efficient Discovery of Heterogeneous Quantile Treatment Effects in Randomized Experiments via Anomalous Pattern Detection: Treatment Effect Subset Scanning

 TESS utilizes the nonparametric scan statistic \citep{mcfowland-fgss-2013,feng-npss_graph-2014} to evaluate the statistical anomalousness of a subpopulation $S$ by comparing the observed and expected number of significantly low $p$-values it contains.
 The general form of the nonparametric scan statistic is

-where $N_{\alpha}(S)$ and $N(S)$ are defined as in \eqref{eqn:C(S),N_alpha,N}.
-Here $F_{\alpha}(S)$ is a log-likelihood ratio test statistic of the treatment effect in subpopulation $S$ which, as shown in \S\ref{sec:div-stat}, is proportional to the divergence $\hat{\mu}_{\text{NATE}_\alpha}(S)$.
+where $N_{\alpha}(S)$ and $N(S)$ are defined as in \eqref{eqn:C(S),N_alpha,N}, and $\Delta$ is a measure of divergence measuring the anomalousness of the $p$-values in $S$.
+See Appendix~\ref{sec:scoring_functions}for a collection of goodness-of-fit scoring functions written in the general form of the nonparametric scan statistic.
+As described in~\eqref{eq:BJ-teststat}, in this work we utilize the Berk-Jones scan statistic: $\max_{\alpha} \Delta_{BJ}\left(\alpha,N_{\alpha}(S),N(S)\right) = \max_{\alpha}N(S)KL\left( \frac{N_{\alpha}(S)}{N(S)} , \alpha \right)$, a log-likelihood ratio test statistic of the distributional treatment effect in subpopulation $S$.
+Maximizing $F(S)$ over a range of $\alpha$, rather than a single arbitrarily-chosen $\alpha$ value, enables TESS to detect a small number of highly anomalous $p$-values, a larger subpopulation with subtly anomalous $p$-values, or anything in between.
 We consider ``significance levels'' $\alpha \in [\alpha_{\text{min}},\alpha_{\text{max}}]$, for constants $0 < \alpha_{\text{min}} < \alpha_{\text{max}} < 1$.
-Maximizing $F(S)$ over a range of $\alpha$, rather than a single arbitrarily-chosen $\alpha$ value, enables TESS to detect a small number of highly anomalous $p$-values, a larger subpopulation with subtly anomalous $p$-values, or anything in between.
-The range of $\alpha$ to consider can be specified based on the quantile values of interest, or $(0,1)$ representing the entire distribution.
+The range of $\alpha$ to consider can be specified based on the quantile values of interest.
 The choice of $\alpha_{\text{max}}$ describes how extreme a value must be, as compared to the reference distribution, in order to be considered significant.
 We often choose $\alpha_{\text{min}} \approx 0$, but larger values can be used to avoid returning subsets with a small number of extremely significant $p$-values.